 - Whisk egg and water until frothy in a small mixing bowl.

-- Bake until golden and toothpick inserted in center of loaf comes out clean, about 45 minutes.
+- Bake until golden and toothpick or skewer inserted in center of loaf comes out clean, about 45 minutes.

 - Cool in pan on rack for 10 minutes. turn out onto rack, place top side up and allow to cool completely.
 Reheat if desired before serving.